 “It was while I was working for AIA that I began seriously thinking about running my own business.
 A few years later, I went to New York to take up a well-paid position with Macmillan Publishing and it was here that I began my love affair with watches.
 Then one day, I had a call from my brother asking if I would come back to Thailand.
 In my heart, I always knew the family came first and that one day I might be asked to help out in the business.
 Although I was doing well and earning a high salary, my brother convinced me to return,” the normally interview-shy Khun Oud says.

 “I really wanted to help my family business so I created a Human Resources role for myself and set about structuring the company, creating an organisation chart, and a number of other projects.
 As a collector of timepieces I’d often go to antique stores and markets in Europe and America and buy pieces that caught my eye, it wasn’t long before I knew our company needed to expand its horizons and begin selling watches.

 “It was my brother that rose to the challenge and secured Chopard as our first brand.
 We discussed what other brands we should carry and Patek Philippe was the brand both of us agreed upon.
-Our shop was located at Narai Hotel on Silom Road and we soon opened another at the former Four Seasons Hotel where we sold Patek Philippe, Vacheron Constantin as well as Blancpain watches.
+Our shop was located next to the Narai Hotel on Silom Road and we soon opened another at the former Four Seasons Hotel where we sold Patek Philippe, Vacheron Constantin as well as Blancpain watches.
 At one stage, we had 33 brands under our care,” he recounts.

 Since the day his father first opened his jewellery store, Khun Oud has been taking care of his customers and he lives by his philosophy of servicing everybody for as long as it takes.
 In fact, he now sees great-grandparents bringing in their cherished timepieces for service and at the same time introducing their younger family members to TKI.